odoo/documentation/content/applications/sales/sales/amazon_connector/setup.rst

 listed under the :guilabel:`Marketplaces` tab.
 If you wish, you can remove some items from the list of synchronized marketplaces to disable their synchronization.

+Additionally, you can configure the account to automatically synchronize the available quantity of your product present in your offers.
+To do so, check the :guilabel:`FBM Stock Synchronization` box.
+This will automatically send to Amazon the current available quantities of products in Odoo at regular intervals.
+You'll then need to :ref:`match database products in Amazon <amazon/matching>` for Odoo to know which products needs to be send, as well as the Amazon SKU used to recognize them.

 Match database products in Amazon
 =================================